An array of dots and dashes of color that spell CVAD in Morse Code

 Lecturer, Art History

-Salazar has presented her research at national and international conferences, such as the Conference of the International Association for the Study of Environment, Space and Place, the Latin American Studies AssociationSECAC and the College Art Association.
+Salazar has presented her research in national and international conferences, such as the Conference of the International Association for the Study of Environment, Space and Place, the Latin American Studies AssociationSECAC and the College Art Association.